-Science can say a lot about what the Paleolithic hunters were up to when they painted their animals and it doesn’t take psychedelics to produce the often incomplete and less skilled depictions that are as common as the marvelous skilled art that makes it into the coffee table books.
+Science can say a lot about what the Paleolithic hunters were up to when they painted their animals and it doesn’t take psychedelics to produce the often incomplete and less skilled depictions that are just as common as the marvelous skilled Cave Art that makes it into the coffee table books.
 The magnificent art doesn’t require psychedelics either, just uncountable hours observing animals, significant artistic talent, and hours of practice, as is so with any accomplished modern artist.
-The standard magico-religious, spiritualistic lens through which so many have viewed Paleolithic Art has little evidence and a lot of yearning behind it.
+The standard magico-religious, spiritualistic lens through which so many have viewed Paleolithic Art has little evidence for it and a lot of yearning behind it.

 Religious thinking, as it so often does, clouds our ability to view things head-on.

 Paleolithic Art is incredible in its own right.
-What triggered this explosion of realistic depiction is the subject of another essay and will be explored in my forthcoming book
+What triggered this explosion of realistic depiction is the subject of another essay and will be explored in my forthcoming book:

 “Tools, Concepts, and Consciousness”